snkashis/android-docs/pages/mapbox-services/2.0.0/navigation.md

 <!-- preview -->

-The RouteProgress class contains all of the user's progress information along the route, including leg and steps.
+The RouteProgress class contains all the user's progress information along the route, including leg and steps.
 The objects provided inside `AlertLevelChangeListener` and `ProgressChangeListener` allow you to get distance measurements, the percentage of route complete, current step index, and much more.
 A full list of the APIs exposed in RouteProgress is given in the table below.

 | API                         | Description           |
 | --------------------------- |:-------------:|